kapilt/bundle-kubernetes/README.md

 The quickstart package will present a curses ui to get you started on any supported cloud platform.
-After that the bundle will launch 4 machines (etcd, kubernetes-master, two kubernetes minions using flannel).
+After that the bundle will launch 4 machines (etcd, kubernetes-master, two Kubernetes minions using flannel).

 # Using the Kubernetes Client